 The /CS pin must be driven high after the eighth bit has been latched.
 If this is not done the Power-down instruction will not be executed.
 After /CS is driven high, the power-down state will entered within the time duration of tDP (See AC Characteristics).
-While in the power-down state only the Release Power-down / Device ID (ABh) instruction, which restores the device to normal operation, will be recognized.
+While in the power-down state only the Release Power-down (ABh) instruction, which restores the device to normal operation, will be recognized.
 All other instructions are ignored.
 This includes the Read Status Register instruction, which is always available during normal operation.
 Ignoring all but one instruction makes the Power Down state a useful condition for securing maximum write protection.
 The device always powers-up in the normal operation with the standby current of ICC1.
+After the Power-down instruction is accepted, the device will lose all the current volatile Status Register bits, please refer to section 7.1.
+Note that once the Suspend instruction (75h) is accepted, the following Power-down instruction (B9h) will be ignored.